danilo-dessi/SuperNoder-v1.0/README.md

 SuperNoder will be accessible at http://localhost:8080.

-If you use SuperNoder in your work, please cite the paper: [1] [authors], SuperNoder: a tool to discover over-represented modular structures in networks. [journal-info][year]
+If you use SuperNoder in your work, please cite the paper: Dessì, D., Cirrone, J., Recupero, D. R., & Shasha, D. (2018).
+SuperNoder: a tool to discover over-represented modular structures in networks.
+BMC bioinformatics, 19(1), 318.

-For more info please contact: It will be available after publication.
+For more info please contact: danilo_dessi@unica.it
 # Input
 The tool requires two series of data: nodes and edges.